OnatArslan/OnatArslan/README.md

 - 👋 Hi, I’m @OnatArslan
-- 👀 I’m interested in backend web development with java/spring.
+- 👀 I’m interested in backend web development with js/node.
-- 🌱 I’m currently learning microservices with spring cloud
+- 🌱 I’m currently learning designing solid and secured servers with node.
+- 🌲Also I have knowladge about ReactJs(not like backend but I am working on it)
-- 🌲 I have deep understanding on Java, OOP and Design Patterns
+- 🌲 I have deep understanding on JavaScript, Functional Programming and Backend Design Patterns.
 - 🌲 I have deep understanding on REST API's and server security.
 - 💞️ I’m looking to collaborate on all kind of open source projects(no need to be server-side programming).
 - 📫 How to reach me onatarslan133@gmail.com(casual) OR onatarslan@posta.mu.edu.tr(school).